 Lendio downsides

 Now, we obviously like plenty of things about Lendio.
-But we do need to point out that Lendio does have its downsides.
+However, we must acknowledge that Lendio has its downsides.

 Take funding times, for example.
-Yes, one application with Lendio will probably save you time compared to applying with a bunch of different lenders.
-But individual lenders (like Kabbage) offer instant approval and near-instant funding.
-Lendio, on the other hand, needs at least a day or two to shop around for you―and then you still have to wait for funding after that.
+Yes, working with Lendio will likely save you time compared to applying with multiple lenders.
+But individual lenders offer instant approval and near-instant funding.

 Likewise, while Lendio will try to get you the best possible deal on business financing, that doesn’t always mean you’ll get a loan offer you like.
-Depending on your qualifications, you may end up with a higher interest loan than you’d like or even get offered just non-loan financing (like a merchant cash advance) instead of a term loan.
+Depending on your qualifications, you may end up with a higher interest loan than you’d like or even be offered non-loan financing (such as a merchant cash advance) instead of a term loan.

-But with an easy application and a variety of financing options, we think Lendio can work well for most businesses.
+However, with an easy process and a variety of financing options, we believe Lendio can be a good fit for most businesses.
 Before you race off to apply, though, let’s explore how Lendio gets you those great deals.

 Lendio borrower requirements